google/kctf/docs/google-cloud.md

 ## Add a proof of work
 To add a proof of work, edit the configuration of the challenge in `config/pow.conf`:

-1. Open <walkthrough-editor-select-regex filePath="kctf-demo/demo-challenge/config/pow.conf" regex="0">pow.yaml</walkthrough-editor-select-regex> and change the 0 to 1.
+1. Open `config/pow.conf` and change the 0 to 1.
+    ```
+    emacs config/pow.conf
+    ```
 1. Run the following command to enable the proof of work:
     ```
     make start
     ```

-Note: This is a very weak proof of work (strength of 1).
-For it to be useful in a real CTF, you probably want to set it to 15, 20, or more to require people to actually do some work.
+  **Note**: This is a very weak proof of work (strength of 1).
+For it to be useful in a real CTF, you probably want to set it to 1337 for 10 seconds of work, or more.
 That said, for this walkthrough, let's take it easy, and leave it at 1.

 Once the challenge is updated, run:
 ```
-nc $(kctf-chal-ip demo-challenge) 1
+telnet $(make ip) 1
 ```

 This connects you to the challenge with a proof of work in front.
-Enter **00** to pass the proof of work (as mentioned, the difficulty of 1 isn't very strict).
-If it doesn't work, try again (or run the script).

 And that's it.
 Now that you saw how to push a challenge and update it, let's see how you can debug the Kubernetes deployment.